DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-The findings from the discussions we had with community members about learning preferences suggested that it might be appropriate to reconsider some of the commonly-held notions about adult Aboriginal people preferring to learn in groups, particularly in regard to ICT training.
+The findings from the discussions we had with community members about learning preferences suggested that it might be appropriate to reconsider some of the commonly held notions about adult Aboriginal people preferring to learn in groups, particularly in regard to ICT training.
 This confirmed the ad hoc approach to learning that had already emerged in the project, in which we often spent time with